 Type the root password when prompted.

-The server was successfully installed if you see a similar screen as shown above.
+The server was successfully installed if you see a similar screen.

 Create MyCollab Database

 Once you’ve installed all the packages required for MyCollab to function, continue below to start configuring the servers.
 First, run the commands below to create a blank MyCollab database.

 To log on to the MariaDB database server, run the commands below.